carpentries/instructor-training/episodes/21-management.md

 If you cannot find someone else to bear full responsibility for the Host role, consider recruiting help for specific tasks.
 This may include involving helpers in advance of the workshop, or exploring institutional support for event logistics like registration, snack delivery, helper coordination, and emergency contact.

+### Co-teaching with other Instructors

+*Co-teaching* describes any situation in which two teachers work together in the same classroom.
+There are [many ways][worldcat-interactions] to do this; we use the following methods most frequently:

+- **Team teaching:** Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

+- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

+"Teach and assist" is most common, in part because people are accustomed to teaching alone!
+However, "Team teaching" can be a fun way to lead together as well.
+Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
+This may also be worth considering for self-organised workshops if a co-Instructor has not yet been certified.

 ### Helpers